 We also have a range of optional laptop adapters for the Microsoft Surface (see below), MacBooks and a range of other laptops.
 If you don’t see what you need, please contact technical support and include your laptop model number.
 Be sure to include the model number of the laptop.

-Our V72 laptop battery included with our solar chargers has three settings: 12, 16 and 19 Volts.
+Our V88 Laptop Battery included with our solar chargers has four settings: 12, 16,19, and 24 Volts.
 To determine the best voltage setting for your laptop, we strongly suggest you look at the AC charger that came with your laptop, on the back of the laptop or in the product specifications.
 On the Toshiba's laptop's AC Charger you will see the output listed on both the AC charger (you may need a magnifying glass, the writing is often tiny) and the back of the laptop at 19V, 2.37A.
 So, if you're using this laptop, you would use the 19V setting on the Voltaic battery.

 Select the output (12, 16 or 19V) that is closest to the voltage output of your AC charger.
 When in doubt, start at a lower voltage.
 So if you laptop asks for 18V, try to see if it charges at 16V before moving to 19 Volts.^back to top